sdr-enthusiasts/gitbook-adsb-guide/setting-up-rtl-sdrs/re-serialise-sdrs.md

 ---
 description: >-
   In this step we set the serial numbers of our RTL-SDR device(s).
-You can skip this step if you're not using an RTLSDR radio (for example: bladeRF).
+You can skip this step if you're not using an RTL-SDR radio (for example: bladeRF).
 ---

 # Re-Serialise SDRs

-As most RTL-SDRs ship with the same serial number, confusion may be caused if more than one SDR is ever present.
+As most RTL-SDRs ship with the same serial number, confusion may be caused if more than one SDR is present.
 It is a good rule of thumb to change your SDR serial numbers to match the frequencies they receive for.

 The remainder of this guide assumes that: